EshaanDubey-20/Solar-desalination-rates/Readme.md

 6. Mass vs time curve is plotted

                                           Data storage
-The simulation resuts were stored in .csv format they documented-
+The simulation resuts were stored in CSV format they documented-
 a) Cover angle
 b) basin area
 c) Time for given evaporation

                                            Optimization
 To optimize the model brute-force search method was used to find the ideal angle for maximaum heat absorption by water.
-This included finding the ideal angle between 10-90 degrees and and basin area between 0.02-0.5 metre square.
+This included finding the ideal angle between 10-90° and and basin area between 0.02-0.5 m².
 This was implemented using the model where the highest yield of water was tracked.

                                             Visulaisation
-Resultant values after simulation were plotted on a computer-generated graph usin matplotlib funcyion in python.
+The resultant values were visualized using Python's Matplotlib library.
+Mass–time curves and optimization plots were generated to illustrate performance trends and identify optimal configurations.

+                                           Limitations

+1. The model assumes steady-state thermal behavior.
+2. Changes in heat due to environment fluctuation were not included.
+3. No experimental validation was performed.

                                             CITATIONS
    [1] https://www.sciencedirect.com/science/article/abs/pii/S0959652622022934

+          FILES ATTACHED
+    0. License
+    1. Readme.md
+    2. Solar-desaination-rates.py
+    3. Evaporated-mass-vs-hours-curve
+    4. Solar-still-dataCSV
+    5. Optimization-of-curve-angle.py
+    6. Optimization-of-basin-area.py
+    7. Optimzation-curve-cover-angle
+    8. Optimization-curve-basin-area